 Part of the official UK Kennel Club testing scheme in Leonberger

-The 2 bp deletion in the gene called GJA9 that causes Polyneuropathy in Leonberger is autosomal dominant, with incomplete penetrance.
-This means that dogs that carry one or two copies of the mutation (heterozygotes and homozygotes respectively) may develop Polyneuropathy during their lives, but not necessarily.
-They will also pass the mutation on to all (for homozygotes) or about half (for heterozygotes) of any offspring they have.
-Breeding dogs that will not develop Polyneuropathy should be the breeder’s priority, with a reduction in mutation frequency within the whole breed being the secondary, longer-term target.
+The single nucleotide substitution in the gene called CNTNAP1 that causes Laryngeal Paralysis and Polyneuropathy in Leonberger is autosomal recessive.
+This means that dogs that carry two copies of the mutation (homozygotes) will almost certainly develop Laryngeal Paralysis and Polyneuropathy during their lives.
+Dogs that carry a single copy of the mutation (also known as carriers or heterozygotes) will not develop Laryngeal Paralysis and Polyneuropathy as a result of the CNTNAP1 mutation, but they will pass the mutation onto about half of any offspring they have.
+Breeding dogs that will not develop Laryngeal Paralysis and Polyneuropathy should be the breeder’s priority, with a reduction in mutation frequency within the whole breed being the secondary, longer-term target.

-Carriers should not be bred from, even if they are mated to a dog that has also been tested and is clear of the GJA9 mutation (i.e. carry no copies of the mutation).
-If a carrier is mated to a clear dog approximately half of the resulting puppies will also be carriers and will develop Polyneuropathy caused by the GJA9 mutation during their lifetime.
+Carriers can be bred from safely, provided they are mated to a dog that has also been tested and is clear of the CNTNAP1 mutation (i.e. carry no copies of the mutation).
+If a carrier is mated to a clear dog approximately half of the resulting puppies will also be carriers, so should be tested themselves prior to breeding.
+Breeding carriers to tested, clear dogs is safe, in terms of avoiding dogs affected with Laryngeal Paralysis and Polyneuropathy, and will help to maintain the genetic diversity of a breed.
+It is therefore encouraged, particularly in the first few generations following the availability of a new genetic test, so that other desirable characteristics and traits can be preserved before the frequency of the disease mutation within the breed is gradually reduced.